pivoine31/esp32-weather-epd-pvmod/README.md

 - [asdf1qaz contribution] battery threshold (config.cpp) modified to increase lipo battery life (see https://oscarliang.com/wp-content/uploads/2017/02/Lipo-battery-guide-Voltage-vs-capacity-used-percentage.jpg for guidelines)
 - [asdf1qaz contribution] battery voltage multiplier made customizable in config.h to permit adjustement after multimeter check
 - [domp27 contribution] display weather icons on the graph on a per hour basis; the feature is controlled through the Web parameters page - two possible vertical positions for the icons)
 - [Stelian Hurghis (RedShuriken)] contribution for adding Romanian language

 In the modified code, most of the customization options are moved to config.h

 Using the Web server requires to identify a means for waking-up the station in web server mode: by default, this is triggered by hitting the internal button
+(the URL https://www.printables.com/fr/model/929910-esp32-weather-base-remix-and-lmarzen-modified-soft provides a box remix compatible with the use of the internal FireBeetle button)

 Others alternatives are:
 - using a touch pin connected to a metallic thing accessible from the outside (probably the best alternative when the internal button is not accessible)